Ananyapam7/CS-2201/README.md

 - Random processes and probabilities.
 - Elementary simulations of physical, chemical or biological systems

 These are my solutions for the same.
+Find out more about the course [here](https://www.iiserkol.ac.in/teaching-plan/course/2020/Spring/CS2201/)